 It’s like a doctor that sets a broken arm.
 The pain of setting a limb is temporary but necessary to heal straight.
 Your relationship cannot heal or grow properly until some things have been made straight.
 So do the work, put in the time, go where you’d rather not so you can someday grade your relationship an A+.

 Are you Focused on the Fruit or Root?

 Behaviour and attitude can be compared to fruit on a tree.
 You may not want certain attitudes in your relationship so you reason, argue and plead for them to stop.
 You may even succeed…. but it will only be temporarily.

-This would be like pulling fruit off a a tree because you don’t that kind of fruit.
+This would be like pulling the fruit off a tree because you don’t that kind of fruit.
 How successful would you be?
 You may find temporary satisfaction but unless you are constantly on top of it, the fruit will come back, just like annoying behaviours that keep popping up.